The Abarth 695 Edizione Maserati has become one of the rarest cars in the UK and even rarer in RHD. And not many people know about it.

 The Abarth 695 Edizione Maserati’s touring credentials are enriched by the specified JBL car audio system custom-developed by HARMAN, with 6 speakers and an 8-channel amplifier supplying 400 W of total power.

 OK, the ‘How Many Made’ numbers; 1 of 499 worldwide in Pontevecchio Bordeaux and an additional 50 cars in Grigio Record Grey.
 The initial release was in the Bordeaux colour then a second release in the Grey.
-A maximum of 20 vehicles was available for the UK in RHD.
+A maximum of 20 vehicles came to be available for the UK in RHD with the Bordeaux finish.

-There were a few that were distributed to Asia countries from the UK batch but may not have been registered in the UK.
-Rumours of some Initial cars being used within a couple of the UK Maserati dealers, as service vehicles are unconfirmed, this seems to have happened in the USA more though.
-One of the cars was also used within an exclusive hire car company in London!
+A few were distributed to Asia countries from the UK batch, imported by private companies, but these may not have been registered in the UK.
+Rumours of some Initial cars being used within a couple of the UK Maserati dealers, as service vehicles are unconfirmed, this seems to have happened abroad, if it ever did.
+One of the UK cars was also used within an exclusive hire car company in London, as a show car.

-And with that, it’s thought only 15 UK Cars remained within the UK network.
-There are 2 RHD cars in Guernsey.
-And then there are 6 UK cars in the Grey.
-I have a total of 23 RHD believed ‘UK’ cars in the register, of both colours.
-(Still searching confirmation on the import & RHD export vehicle numbers though.. also a Grey one that’s a possible import).
-One of the issues with confirming the actual numbers is the initial registering of the vehicles when they entered the UK.
-Some cars were simply classed as ‘Fiat’ and some as ‘Fiat 500’ – so these have blurred into the regular numbers, but tracking the cars down is what I try to do… so still searching.
+I have a total of 27 RHD believed ‘UK’ cars in the register, of both colours, Still searching for confirmation on the import & RHD export vehicle numbers though… also a Grey one that’s a possible import, also some of the Asia RHD cars come from the UK numbers.
+One of the issues with confirming the actual numbers is with the initial registering of the vehicles when they entered the UK.
+As mentioned before, some of the cars were simply classed as ‘Fiat’ and some as ‘Fiat 500’ – but tracking the cars down is what I try to do… so still searching.

 All cars came with a numbered plaque below the centre console.
 These have 001 to 499 range for the Bordeaux edition and a plaque from 01 to 50 on the Grey edition.
-Although limited to 499 in the Bordeaux colour, it’s possible only 480 actually sold worldwide.
+Although limited to 499 in the Bordeaux colour, it’s possible only 480 actually sold worldwide and there were just 49 cars in Grey.

 There were 40 RHD for Australia.
 It’s known at least two of those have been written off.

-There’s believed 6 RHD for Asia* It seems there is just 1 RHD in Singapore, went via the UK.
-One RHD in Malaysia.
-There are 3 RHD in Thailand.
-In Japan, they were given 100 cars of the 499 quotas, these were all LHD vehicles.
-It’s thought 2 UK RHD cars went there.
-There is one in Cyprus, possibly a UK car.
-As many as 40 RHD exist for the ‘RHD markets’, not including Australia.
-There is just one LHD car in Turkey.
-It seems there is now only one Grey in Ireland, which is one that came from London, there was two but one which is an original ‘Irish’ car has now come to the south of England.
-In total around 250 Cars, Bordeaux was destined for Europe.
+As many as 40 RHD exist for the ‘RHD markets’, not including Australia., most of these went via the UK and were distributed to RHD markets.
+There are 3 LHD cars in Turkey and 5 LHD in Israel.
+It seems there is now only one Grey one in Ireland, which is one that came from London, there were two but one which is an original ‘Irish’ car has now come to the south of England.
+In total around 250 Bordeaux Cars were destined for Europe in both LHD & RHD formats.

 And so the search continues… Do you know of any?
-I’m also interested in RHD in other countries.
-Even interested in the numbers of any country.
+I’m interested in RHD in other countries.
+Also interested in the numbers of any country.
 Let me know what you know.
 Any help would be much appreciated – thanks

 MORE COMING SOON!
 With the UK numbers and more details… This is being updated all the time…

-If this has been helpful in some way, then please mention where you got the information with an ” According to http://www.howmanymade.co.uk ” – Would be Greatly Appreciated for all the time I do researching to get correct information – Regards, Mike.
+If this has been helpful in some way, then please mention where you got the information with an ” According to http://www.howmanymade.co.uk ” – Would be Greatly Appreciated for all the time I spend doing research to get correct information – Regards, Mike.